-But there are monitoring tools that I’ve used that only detects keyboard and mouse activities.
+But there is a monitoring tool that I’ve used that only detects keyboard and mouse activities.
 So when I work offline, like writing on a pad paper instead of typing, my “productivity rate” is reduced.
 It sounds unfair, right?

 Working in the comfort of my home doesn’t mean I’m available 24/7

 Also, other people don’t realize that not all emails or questions on chat are urgent.
-There is a big difference between what is critical, important, interruption, and trivial.
+There is a big difference between what is critical (urgent), important, interruption, and trivial.